jshargrave/MintParser/README.md

 ### --date_column
 Name of the column to extract the date from.
 Default value is "Date".
 This value can be overwritten if you are using a transactions csv document that is not from Mint.com.

+### --date_range
+The date_range argument is used to determine what the date range is that the transactions should be parsed.
+Valid values are "All", "YTD", "Year", "CurrentMonth", "PreviousMonth", "Custom".
+If a "Custom" value is entered then the user will be prompted to enter dates for arguments [--start_date](#--start_date) and [--end_date](#--end_date).

 ### --amount_column
 Name of the column to extract the amount from.
 Default value is "Amount".
 This value can be overwritten if you are using a transactions csv document that is not from Mint.com.